Darkk3n/Darkk3n/README.md

 - 👋 Hi, I’m Gerardo — a software developer working primarily in C#, TypeScript/JavaScript
 - 🚀 I build full-stack and web-focused tools, and I’m always sharpening my skills with real projects.
 - 💡 I learn by building — the best way to level up is through practical code.
-Right now, Python is my next focus.
+Right now, Python and NextJS are my next focus.
 - 🤝 I’m open to collaborating on web development, automation, and creative code challenges.
 <br/>
 :hammer_and_wrench: Languages and Tools :